First impressions count.

 Writing your cover letter as the body of the email and only attaching the business proposal keeps your introduction and presentation professional.

 Again, the executive summary is a brief overview at the beginning of your business proposal.
-It should be attention-grabbing and summarise the gripping details of the proposal, including the short and long-term goals.
+It should be attention-grabbing and summarize the gripping details of the proposal, including your short and long-term goals.

-From indicating your target market, listing your competitors to your team and decision-makers—write the perfect executive summary that captures all the crucial components.
-Here is what you can do to stay ahead of your competition.
+From indicating your target market, forecasting financial projections, listing your competitors and introducing your team, decision-makers and other stakeholders—write the perfect executive summary that captures all the crucial components.
+Here is what you can do to stay ahead of your competition when it comes to creating an awe-inspiring executive summary.

 Know your topic.
 An executive summary is a summary of your business plan.
 Keep it that way.

-Not only will it be hard to write a comprehensive outline of what to expect from the bat, but your executive summary will also become long-winded and off-topic.
+Not only will it be hard to write a comprehensive outline of what to expect right off the bat, but your executive summary will also become long-winded and off-topic.

 There is no rush.

-Write it at the end to ensure you included the most encompassing details and conclusions.
+Write it at the end of the entire document to ensure you included the most encompassing details and conclusions.

 We are not saying, be outrageous.
-What we are saying is to keep your summary thought-provoking and informative.
+What we are saying is to keep your executive summary thought-provoking and informative and highlight your unique, competitive edge and how you will satisfy your potential client's needs.

-You can incorporate a finding that supports your research or perhaps even include a statement.
+You can incorporate a finding that supports your research or perhaps even include a statement to better inform these prospective decision makers.

 Knowing your product, target audience, and understanding who you are pitching to will help.
-Keep your opening statement relevant to the reader.
+Keep your opening statement relevant to the reader and be sure to offer a short company description so that they can understand who you are and what you are all about.

 Don't reveal too much, but enough to have them want more.
-Your business plan will handle the more in-depth findings.
+Your business plan will handle the more in-depth findings, but the executive summary will illuminate the most important points of your entire proposal.

-Yes, your proposal will flesh out all the details, but you need to give the investor an idea of what to expect.
+Yes, your proposal will flesh out all the details in the larger document, but you need to give the investor an idea of what to expect.

 - What is the problem, and what is it solving?